ablomm/ablomm-cpu/README.md

 ---

-### Compile Time Expressions
+### Assembly-time Expressions

-The assembler has support for compile time assignments and expressions similar to c++'s constexpr:
+The assembler has support for assembly-time assignments and expressions similar to c++'s constexpr:

 ```c
 tty = *0x4000; // the tty device